Quick Start

 | IP Addresses | Server IPs that will send requests to 155.io (for whitelisting) |

-| Public Key | Your RSA public key in PEM format for payload signing |
+| Public Key | Your RSA public key in PEM format.
+We keep it on file for future use; signature verification on inbound traffic is currently disabled (see Security). |

 | Max Liability Amount | Maximum amount a player can win with one bet (in USD) |